kyb483/CS-5103-Course-Project/README.md

 To run:
 1. Download both the Project_Code.py and the test1.txt file and place it in the same directory.
 2. Open terminal on your device and navigate to the directory that you saved both files to.
-3. Type the command 'python3 Project_Code.py'
+3. Type the command 'python3 Project_code.py'

-Modifications:
-This program can take text  files and give the frequency of each uniqe word, the Line Count and the Character Count.
-You have to change the name of the text file and make sure that file and this program are in the same directory.

 Test Case